ezra01/bingo-tracker/README.md

 ***
 #### Objective
 Reads a picture of a bingo card and converts it to a digital representation.
-With input from user for game anouncements the app will process winning 'Bingos'.
+With input from user for game announcements the app will process winning 'Bingos'.

  With many bingo cards this can reduce lag time and user errors in the game, while the major advantage comes with scalability.
 Digitizing bingo cards allows for a drastic increase in # of Bingo cards played by one person.